Summary Charts of English Tenses

 Сводные таблицы английских времен

 Chart 1.
-Tenses in the Active Voice
+Tenses in the active voice

-Meaning 1: Regular action in the present.
+Meaning 1: Habitual, regular action in the present.

 Meaning 2: Stating a fact, general truth, state or condition.

-Meaning: The action is going on right now.
+Meaning 1: The action is going on right now.

 Examples: You are reading this material now.
 I'm writing a letter at the moment.
+Look!
+Anton is playing the piano.

 Meaning 1: The action has just ended.

-Adverbs of time: already; just; yet.
+Time expressions: already; just; yet.

 Examples: He has already done it.
 I have just seen him.